-The Sleep, Anesthesia and Pain Medicine Research Unit at Women’s College Hospital is the first clinical-research center specifically focused on evaluating sleep health disruption in the perioperative and chronic pain settings.
+The Sleep, Anesthesia, and Pain Medicine Research Unit at Women’s College Hospital is the first clinical-research centre specifically focused on evaluating sleep health disruption in perioperative and chronic pain settings.

 The objectives of this novel fellowship are to provide interested candidates with:

 - Understanding of sleep pathophysiology, upper airway physiology in sleep and under anesthesia, and the bidirectional relationship between sleep and prediction of long-term outcomes.

 - Excellent opportunity for research in a well-established setting while learning the principles of scoring and interpretation of laboratory and portable sleep studies and the use of cutting-edge technologies to evaluate sleep health.

 - Creation of clinical pathways to help patients with suspected or documented sleep-health disruption in the perioperative, high-risk obstetrics, and chronic pain settings.

 In a typical week, a successful candidate will spend, on average, 2 days per week gaining clinical experience in focused sleep clinics evaluating patients with chronic pain, high-risk obstetrics, and those undergoing surgeries.
 They will also spend 3 days as an Advanced Clinical Fellow at Women’s College and Toronto Western Hospital operating rooms to maintain their anesthesia clinical skills.